 Many patients with chronic headache report that their pain typically arises from the neck or the back of the head.
 Supplying this area with sensation are the occipital nerves.
 When irritated or inflamed these nerves may cause pain called “occipital neuralgia.”
+Occipital neuralgia is a condition that is a distinct type of headache caused by irritation or injury of the occipital nerves.
+These nerves travel from the base of the skull through the scalp.
+This condition can result in severe pain and muscle spasms.
 By blocking these nerves it may be possible to halt the flow of pain signals —at least temporarily—stopping the pain.

 Occipital Nerve Blocks are office-based minimally invasive procedures that take approximately ten minutes to perform and are typically done under local anesthesia.

 Occipital nerve blocks treat headache pain of various types including migraines.